MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/code-example-client-links.md

   - php
   - python
 ---
-# Manage Client Code Example
+# Client Links Code Example
 This example demonstrates how to use agency credentials to invite a client, and use client credentials to accept the invitation.
 Run this sample multiple times alternating between agency and client credentials to update and observe the status change, for example from LinkPending to LinkAccepted to Active.

 [!INCLUDE[request-header](./includes/code-tips.md)]